reinout/checkoutmanager/README.rst

 Custom commands
 ---------------

-You can write your custom commands.
+You can write your own custom commands.
 To do that you need to create a Python package and register an entry point in your ``setup.py`` for the ``checkoutmanager.custom_actions`` target.

 A ``test`` command is included with ``checkoutmanager`` and can serve as an example.
-It is registered like that in ``setup.py``:
+It is registered like this in checkoutmanager's own ``setup.py``:

 .. code:: python